Pink-Crab/Perique-Queue/docs/events.md

 - [Creating Adhoc Events](#creating-adhoc-events)
     - [Example](#example-4)

+# Event Types

+There are 3 types of events which can be extended within your Application.
+These allow you to dispatch custom events to the [Event Queue](dispatch.md) to be handed by your Application.

 Each of these events comes with its own Abstract Class which must be extended to create your own custom event.